Manomania/Cub3D/README.md

 ## `src/` naming convention

 We take inspiration from the Doom naming convention.
-The files are placed in a subdir that correspond to their subject, and are given a prefix.
+The files are placed in a subdir that correspond to their subject, and are given a prefix for their subject, and a suffix for their context (mandatory, bonus, extra).

+### Prefix

 | Category | Directory | Prefix |
 | -- | -- | -- |